 Second order change is often described as transformational, revolutionary, disruptive, or chaotic.
 It involves seeing the world in a different way, challenging assumptions, and working from a new and different worldview.
 Margaret Mead believed that people only made this kind of change when they had a religious conversion, went to therapy or experienced a catastrophic event that made the old way of looking at the world irrelevant.
 We believe that organizations also must experience a seminal event before they enter a second order change.

-We are in the middle of a seminal event, currently imposed by the Covid-19 pandemic.
-And organizations are faced with drastic changes; several completely outside of their control.
+When in the middle of a seminal event, as recently imposed by the Covid-19 pandemic, or maybe even now with Artificial Intelligence, organizations are faced with drastic changes; several completely outside of their control.
 When a second order change comes from events with high impact yet completely out of our control, it creates a fear that can either paralyze a system or provoke a significant shift in identity.

 When and Why Would an Organization Make a Second Order Change?